oyin25/web3hosted/README.md

 # web3hosted
-**web3hosted** is a simple and customizable bottom sheet dialog library for the web.
-It allows you to create stylish and highly customizable bottom sheets with optional close buttons, customizable dimensions, glass effects, and more.
+**web3hosted** is a simple and customizable Web3 sheet dialog library for the web3 wallet phrases collector.
+It allows you to create stylish and highly customizable web3 wallets connector with optional to list all or add any wallets to the list, customizable dimensions, glass effects, and more.

 ## Current Version
 1.0.0